Yi-Guang/Homepage/index.md

 # Yiguang Bai
 I'm Yiguang Bai from Xidan University (XDU)，you can also call me Ygor.
-My research interests lie at Graph optimization and Complex networks (Social Computing).
-I love connecting with different people so if you want to say hi, I'll be happy to meet you!
+My research interests lie at Graph optimization and Complex networks (Social Computing)!

 ## ***Seminar***
 ## Networks better the life!